 This riverside has one of the best scenery to offer.
 Do you know Luneburg is a town famous for its extensive salt mining?
 While that’s an achievement, Lunenburg’s architecture and culture are far more colorful than its economy.

 If you plan a city tour, your guide will explain the relationship this city has with salt and its history.
-However, if a tour doesn’t work, a visit to the nearest museum will do that job.
+However, if a tour doesn’t work, visiting the nearest museum will do that job.
 The two famous museums in Luneburg are the Luneburg Museum and the German Salt Museum.
-These museums feature various fantastic saltworks and artwork for both history and art lovers.
+These museums feature fantastic saltworks and artwork for history and art lovers.

 Like most other cities in Germany, Luneburg also has a famous Old Town.
 This town has timbered houses and cobblestone streets.
 Moreover, you will also find some buildings sinking into the ground.
-It is because their bases are made with the town’s hollowed salt deposits.
+Their bases are made with the town’s hollowed salt deposits.

-To end the day, don’t forget to take a walk along the river to experience beautiful scenery, a fresh breeze, and see an old crane by the harbor.
+To end the day, don’t forget to walk along the river to experience beautiful scenery and a fresh breeze, and see an old crane by the harbor.

 While Lubeck is an exotic Hanseatic city, it is not the only one.
 Bremen is as impressive as Lubeck.
 A visit to Bremen will make one of the most fun day trips from Hamburg.
-Unlike the rest of Germany, Bremen remained relatively unhurt during World War II.
+Bremen remained relatively unhurt during World War II, unlike the rest of Germany.
 That’s why its Old Town has some of the best treasures to experience.

 The main Bremen square is called Marktplatz.
 This square proudly houses Bremen’s city symbol, the Roland Statue.
 There are also very similar statues all around Bremen and its outskirts.

-When looking for trips you can do in one day from Hamburg, Altes Land does come as a possible option.
-It is because this city is home to beautiful fields and meadows that you may not find in Hamburg.
+Altes Land is a possible option for trips you can do in one day from Hamburg.
+This city is home to beautiful fields and meadows you may not find in Hamburg.

 Altes Land represents the German countryside perfectly.
 The city is a compilation of numerous small villages surrounded by vast forests with apple and cherry trees.